MikaTan2007/MikaTan2007/README.md

 Now, I'm in Vancouver, attending the University of British Columbia as a First Year Bachelor of Science and Masters of Management student, with an intended major of Computer Science and Math.

-I'm big into full-stack development, having solo-built web applications for large-scale international university fairs, like the renowned **[Manila World University Fair](https://ismanilafair.com)**.
+I'm big into full-stack development, having solo-built web applications for large-scale international university fairs, like the **[Manila World University Fair](https://ismanilafair.com)**.

 I'm also an AI researcher at **Algoverse**, where I'm conducting research into high-norm activations in diffusion transformer models.

+Finally, I'm part of the Electrical and Software team at one of UBC's Design Teams, Sustaingineering, where I'll be building a Remote Monitoring System for a sustainable tiny home, called the SMRT Project.

 In my free time I enjoy reading and exercising!